vijaygill/wg-ui-plus/README.md

 1. Login into the WireGuard UI Plus app.
 2. Go to Peer-Groups page (by clicking on "Peer-Groups" link under "Manage Data" section)
+    1. Click on "New" button
-    1. In the resulting page, enter following data
+    2. In the resulting page, enter following data
         1. Name (say NAS Shares Users)
         2. Description (enter any description here)
         3. Click on save "Ok" button.
         ![image](./images/example-add-peergroup.PNG)
 3. Go to Peers page (by clicking on "Peer" link under "Manage Data" section)
+    1. Click on "New" button
-    1. In the resulting page, enter following data
+    2. In the resulting page, enter following data
         1. Name (say Test NAS User)
         2. Description (enter any description here)
         3. Drag the Peer-Group "NAS Shares Users" from "Available" list to "Selected" list.
         4. Click on save "Ok" button.
         ![image](./images/example-add-peer.PNG)
 4. Go to page "Targets" under "Manage Data" section.
-    1. Click on new button
+    1. Click on "New" button
     2. In the resulting page, enter following data
         1. Name (say NAS Shares)
         2. Description (enter any description here)